mibur1/psy112/book/1_basics/1_introduction.md

 Assessing the quality of a machine learning model is crucial to ensure its reliability and applicability.
 Some important evaluation metrics are:

-- Mean Squared Error (MSE): Measures the average squared difference between predicted and actual values, particularly for regression tasks.
+- **Mean Squared Error (MSE)**: Measures the average squared difference between predicted and actual values, particularly for regression tasks.
-- Accuracy: Proportion of correctly predicted outcomes.
+- **Accuracy**: Proportion of correctly predicted outcomes.

-- Cross-Validation: Divides the dataset into training and testing subsets to prevent overfitting.
+Additionally, techniques like **cross-validation** help estimate a model’s performance more reliably.
+Cross-validation splits the dataset into training and testing subsets, reducing the risk of overfitting and proving a better assessment of how the model will perform on unseen data.